-- A comfortable batch file is used to run simulations with a sequence of script files and also automatically start post processing programs to create all kind of possible output data.
-Several post processing programs were written to create output for various ion beam analysis simulations such as elastic (non-Rutherford) backscattering (EBS), Elastic recoil detection analysis (ERDA), Coincidence-ERDA and elastic recoil coincidence spectrometry (ERCS), the latter technique analyses the energies of coincident scattering and recoil events. - The input files defining layered target structures, energy and angular profiles are made more comfortable.
-A final target structure is taken to a new input file, which can directly be used to simulate SIMS sputtering profiles. - Book-keeping of all involved particles is improved and allows easy tracking of coincident events and to follow up dual triple and multiple collision events. - Post processing programs generate a variety of output data files on composition profiles sputter yield distributions, backscattering distributions etc. Post processing programs also generate simulated spectra for backscattering elastic recoil detection or coincidence scattering techniques. - The ASCI output files are formatted in a way that an easy import into ORIGIN® software is possible
+• A comfortable batch file is used to run simulations with a sequence of script files and also automatically starts post processing programs to create all kind of possible output data.
+Several post processing programs were written to create output for various ion beam analysis simulations such as elastic (non-Rutherford) backscattering (EBS), Elastic recoil detection analysis (ERDA), Coincidence-ERDA and elastic recoil coincidence spectrometry (ERCS), the latter technique analyses the energies of coincident scattering and recoil events.

+- The input files defining layered target structures, energy and angular profiles are made more comfortable.
+A final target structure is taken to a new input file, which can directly be used to simulate SIMS sputtering profiles. - Book-keeping of all involved particles is improved and allows easy tracking of coincident events, to follow up dual triple and multiple collision events and to keep track of scattering cross sections in case of enforced-scattering-mode. - Post processing programs generate a variety of output data files on composition profiles sputter yield distributions, backscattering distributions etc. Post processing programs also generate simulated spectra for backscattering elastic recoil detection or coincidence scattering techniques. - The ASCI output files are formatted in a way that an easy import into ORIGIN[®] software is possible